Downtime Reduction Guide for Doors, Docks, and Access Points

 caused by recurring breakdowns

-Every minute of downtime carries a real financial impact.
-Based on 2025 industry data, unplanned outages can cost:
+Based on 2025 industry benchmarks, unplanned outages can cost:

 • Manufacturing facilities: $20,000 to $300,000 or more per hour